 Topography of the Three Rivers area is typically characterized as having low relief and a flat to gently rolling surface.
 However, this description provides only a superficial glimpse of the topographic complexity of the landscape and the significant influence small topographic changes can have on the timing, extent, and duration of flooding, and the plant communities that develop in response to these varied conditions.
 The diverse topography of the study area is characteristic of alluvial river systems as evidenced by the various floodplain features found there, including backswamps, natural levees (i.e., ridges), sloughs, bayous, and oxbow lakes.
-This complex topography combines with seasonal, annual, and long term high and low water cycles and flooding to create a diversity of hydrologic conditions vital to the productivity of the system, and a spatial and temporal range of habitat conditions.
+This complex topography combines with seasonal, annual, and long term high and low water cycles and flooding to create a diversity of hydrologic conditions.
 Both fish and wildlife are dependent on flooded forest for breeding, nesting, spawning, and nursery habitat in the inundated floodplain.
 They also depend on higher, drier sites for food, cover, and as refuge from floodwaters.
 The vast forested wetlands in the Three Rivers area also perform numerous other beneficial functions, including floodwater detention, nutrient cycling, and water quality improvement.

 Land use/land cover in the study area is predominately bottomland hardwood forest (BLH).
 The lower White River and lower Arkansas River basins inside the levees are also dominated by BLH.
 By contrast, land use outside the levees in the MAV portion of river basins is primarily agriculture.
 The forest associations found within the study area vary depending on the frequency and duration of flooding.
 Cypress-tupelo (Taxodium distichum/Nyssa aquatica) and scrub-shrub swamps are located in low lying areas permanently or semi-permanently flooded.
 Water hickory/overcup oak (Carya aquatica/Quercus lyrata) associations are located in frequently flooded low lying areas.
 Somewhat more elevated areas, which are still influenced by overbank flooding, support American elm (Ulmus americana), ash (Fraxinus spp.), sugarberry (Celtis laevigata), American sycamore (Platanus occidentalis), Nuttall oak (Q. texana), willow oak (Q. phellos), and sweetgum (Liquidambar styraciflua).
 Infrequently flooded, poorly drained areas are vegetated with willow oak, water oak (Q. nigra), swamp chestnut oak (Q. michauxii), cherrybark oak (Q. pagodifolia), and shagbark hickory (Carya ovata).
-Black willow (Salix nigra) is common on elevated point bars and cottonwood (Populus deltoides), river birch (Betula nigra) is common on elevated point bars and cottonwood (Populus deltoides), river birch (Betula nigra)

-nigra), and boxelder (Acer negundo) are found on natural levees.
+Black willow (Salix nigra) is common on elevated point bars and cottonwood (Populus deltoides), river birch (Betula nigra), and boxelder (Acer negundo) are found on natural levees.
 Timber harvested from these forests contributes to the local economy.

-The distribution of plant communities in river floodplain forests is directly and indirectly influenced by hydrology (Kellison et al. 1998, Wharton et al. 1982, Dale 1984, Reinecke et al. 1989, Hodges 1997).
+The distribution of plant communities in river floodplain forests is directly and indirectly influenced by hydrology (Kellison et al. 1998, Wharton et al. 1982, Reinecke et al. 1989, Hodges 1997, Dale 1984).
 Plant survival and reproduction are tied to the timing, depth, duration, and frequency of flooding (Fredrickson 1978).
 Sediment distribution and soil formation are influenced by flooding, which indirectly influences water relationships in plant communities (Reinecke et al. 1989).
 Patrick et al. (1981) described the difference between vegetative zones in the bottoms as being only scarcely visible.
 The lower White River basin fits this description well, with vegetative community changes occurring at a matter of several inches to a foot difference in elevation.
 Consequently, changes in flood frequency, duration, or height could result in impacts to extensive areas, thus affecting habitat availability and overall wetland and ecosystem function.